tartley/missile-commander/README.md

 ## TODO

-* Fix BangShots size
-* BangShots from shots are blue -> purple.
-* BangShots from missiles are purple -> green
-  Remove or modify the `color_offset` thing

-* Rationalize collisions, between:

-  * remove the thing where missiles know their target

-  * ground (layer 1) detected by missile missiles detected by ground
-    (ground decides whether target is hit,
-    destroys target,
-    produces big or little bang,
-    asks missile to destroy,
-    (can we just queue_free for the missile, and have a missile _leaving_tree handler
-    reparent the trail?)

-  * BangShot and Missile
-    * They are not accurate?
-      * search changing size of godot collision shapes on the fly
-      * try doing it manually?
-Point in circle, n**2.
-    * They should destroy missile
+* Fix colors of missile bangshot

-    * and Make new BangShot(generation++)
+Collisions:
   * missile and feature:
       destroy feature
       make BangFeature
   * missile and Ground:
       make Pop (aka BangMissile)

-- Destroyed missiles make their own BangShot
-  * more wobbly size curve
-  * evil green?
+  * remove the thing where missiles know their target

 * Rename Pop -> BangMissile

 * Create BangFeature (City or Base)
   * Looks different
-  * Uses sound effect currently triggered by city.destroyed=true
+  * Uses sound effect currently triggered by city.destroyed=true other sound effects should be quieter?
-  * maybe particle effect using color of the destroyed feature?
+  * particle effect using color of the destroyed feature?
   * Camera shake?
   * Sky flash?